Volunteer Expectations,

 Follow the check-in process when you arrive, as described on the volunteer listing when you signed up.

 We value the distinct role you play in our ministry.
-To keep that role defined and maintain clear boundaries for our residents, we ask that you be on our properties only during your active service hours.
+To keep that role defined and maintain clear boundaries for our clients, we ask that you be on our properties only during your active service hours.
 Please avoid lingering indoors or outdoors at either location before or after your shift.

 Children / Minors